ryanwang-trt/levitating_plat/README.md

 **3. Perverse early-termination incentive.** Once sustained shoves were added, training collapsed — negative reward for the entire run, episode length falling from a clean 1000 to ~700–880.
 Root cause: the per-step penalty during a post-shove recovery (tilt + angular-rate penalties) was ~8× the alive bonus (net −7.96/step vs. +1.0), so the policy's cheapest way to stop the bleeding was to tip over and end the episode early — it learned to give up, not recover.
 Fixed with an `attitude_grace` window that waives the tilt/angular-rate penalty during and briefly after a shove, while keeping the alive bonus and energy penalty active so "die early" stops being free.

 **4. Stage 2b grace duty-cycle bug (in progress).** A later curriculum stage collapsed again (episode length stuck ~880, early-terminating).
 Diagnosed root cause: the grace window was being *reset* to its full length on every active shove frame instead of decrementing, so at the harder stage's shove-duration/probability settings the grace duty cycle exceeded ~70% — the attitude penalty was effectively disabled almost all the time, resurrecting bug #3's incentive under a different mechanism.
 Fix in progress: make grace a one-shot window triggered at shove *end* rather than re-armed mid-shove, or shrink the window.
 Retrain + deterministic eval validation still pending.

+**5. Sampled timing hid a 140× worse number.** After adding the ToF sensor on the same I²C bus as the IMU, the decimated debug print (1 tick in 100) suggested bus contention was costing the IMU read about **+9 µs** — negligible.
+Replacing sampling with min/mean/max accumulated across *every* tick, plus a runtime toggle to A/B the ToF on and off, showed the real worst case was **+1248 µs**.
+Contention is intermittent by nature — the ToF polls its status register every 2 ms during a 33 ms conversion, and only occasionally collides with the IMU's burst read — so sampling 1% of ticks almost always misses the collisions.
+Consequence: worst-case loop utilisation is **3.96 / 5 ms (79%)**, not the ~48% the averages imply, and the remaining headroom for motor PWM is ~1 ms rather than ~2.6 ms. Still zero overruns.

 **Other notable finding — undamped horizontal drift.** PyBullet bodies have zero air drag by default.
 After a shove, the policy would recover attitude beautifully, then tip over ~150 frames later for no visible reason — full-state tracing (vx/vy, which the policy can't see) showed ~0.4 m/s of horizontal velocity that never decayed, eventually destabilizing the platform.
 Since horizontal velocity isn't measurable on the real hardware either, the fix wasn't to add it to the observation (a sim-only crutch) — it was to make the *physics* more realistic.
 Adding a single linear-damping term (no retraining) flipped post-shove survival from 0/8 to 8/8 episodes.